tgauweiler/itunes2spotify/README.md

 Meaning, they did all the hard work of making it all work, then decided to throw it out.

-I assume they have enough money, as they no longer want to make it easy for user's to give it to them.
+I assume they have enough money, as they made it hard for users to give it to them.

 I saw they had an API which basically allowed of it.
 Apple can export playlists in XML.
 I'd say awful XML, but that's redundant.